nurcinozer/gist-blog/README.md

 ## Contributing

+This project is `hacktoberfest` friendly 🎉

 Contributions, issues and feature requests are welcome!
-Feel free to check [issues page](https://github.com/nurcinozer/gist-blog/issues).
+Feel free to check [issues page](https://github.com/nurcinozer/gist-blog/issues) and [contributing page](https://github.com/nurcinozer/gist-blog/blob/main/CONTRIBUTING.md) if you want to contribute.

 ## Show your support